tencentyun/intlcloud-documents/product_new/容器产品中心/容器服务/快速入门/入门示例/编写Hello World程序_intl_en.md

 ![](https://main.qcloudimg.com/raw/86a18f657b75d338ab3c084710c3ba10.png)
 7. Set the number of pods.
 See the figure below:
  - **Manual Adjustment**: Set the number of pods.
 The number of pods in this example is set as 1.
 You can click **+** or **-** to change the number of pods.
  - **Auto Adjustment**: Automatically adjust the number of pods if any of the setting conditions are met.
-For more details, see [Service Auto Scaling].
+For more details, see [Auto Scaling](https://intl.cloud.tencent.com/document/product/457/32424).
  ![](https://main.qcloudimg.com/raw/6cc62e4c9118b83f7c4552a55f4c4cf0.png)
 8. Set up the workload access settings according to the following instructions.
 See the figure below:
  - **Service**: Check **Enable**.